Many people who discover they have genital herpes feel as if their love lives are over – and this is just not so!

 A new diagnosis of Herpes can be a shock… and with it there may be feelings of anger, fear, betrayal.
 If your committed partner gave you Herpes, it’s essential that you talk openly about it.
 Do not just assume they did it on purpose.
 Sometimes, people withhold their Genital HSV status for various reasons – embarrassment, fear of rejection, ignorance.
 Many times, people don’t even know they have HSV.
 Or if they do know, they may not know the signs of impending outbreak, or they may mistakenly believe that they cannot transmit it when there are no symptoms.
 (For more information on transmission & the risks, go to the Transmission Page of HerpeSite.)

 If you have Herpes, talk to your partner.
 If your partner gave you Herpes, talk to them.
 Communication is vital to any relationship, and moreso when managing Herpes within the relationship.
 It’s certainly not the end of the world or the relationship!
 There are ways to minimize the risk of transmission – including learning to manage outbreaks, knowing your body and the signs of prodrome and impending outbreaks, and taking anti-viral medications to reduce outbreaks and asymptomatic shedding of HSV.
+Studies have shown the risk of transmission is about 10% when abstaining during outbreaks and using condoms at other times.

 If you’re not in a committed relationship, or just recently broken up, you’ll be working on this yourself, and it becomes even more important to surround yourself with others who support and care for you.
 Once you’ve come to terms with the infection and learned to manage both the physical and the emotional aspects, you may be thinking about getting back into a relationship, if you’re not already in one.
 This can be a tricky and vulnerable time, as you open your heart to another person and face the inevitable “conversation” about HSV

 This is a time to be true to who you are, continue to maintain your self-esteem through personal development, and stay on track with your health and energy practices.
 Remember that Love is not determined by a virus that someone has!
 Living with Herpes is not as difficult as many people think.
-There are many thousands of people and couples who’ve dealt with this situation successfully.
+There are many millions of people and couples who’ve dealt with this situation successfully.
 Often, the most challenging aspect is overcoming the social beliefs and stigma perpetuated by the media.

 Getting Back to Dating